hyperledger-solang/solang/docs/language.rst

 Function Types
 ______________

 Function types are references to functions.
-You can use function types for callbacks for example.
-Function types come in two flavours, `internal` and `external`.
+You can use function types to pass functions for callbacks for example.
+Function types come in two flavours, ``internal`` and ``external``.
 An internal function is a reference to a function in same contract or one of its base contracts.
-An external function is a reference to a function on any contract.
+An external function is a reference to a public or external function on any contract.

-When declaring a function type, you must specify the parameters types, return types, mutability, and whether type is external or internal.
-The parameters or return types do cannot have names.
+When declaring a function type, you must specify the parameters types, return types, mutability, and whether it is external or internal.
+The parameters or return types cannot have names.

 .. code-block:: javascript